ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 * **DO NOT** save the seed words in a text file on a computer.
 * **DO NOT** email the seed words to yourself for "safe keeping".

-The only way a person should be able to get the seed words is by acquiring one of the copies you have written out.
+The only way a person should be able to get the seed words is by acquiring one of your physical, written copies.
 You should store one copy offsite in case of fire or theft.

 ---